 Camp prices vary depending on age group, major selected, and whether the stay is overnight.
 Follow this link to find specific pricing information.

-A non-refundable $175 deposit must accompany the application.
+A non-refundable $175 deposit must accompany the registration.

 Full payment is due by May 1.
 No refunds are available after May 1.

-A non-refundable $100 deposit for each week must accompany the application.
+A non-refundable $100 deposit for each week must accompany the registration.

 Full payment is due before the first day of registered camp.
 No refunds are available.

-Chestnut Ridge allows parents the freedom to set up monthly payment plans or automatic withdrawal for your convenience.
+Chestnut Ridge allows you the freedom to set up monthly payment plans or automatic withdrawal for your convenience.

 Call 919-304-2178 to speak to our summer camp registrar.